 Hypersensitivity reactions including pruritus, wheezing, urticaria and oropharyngeal swelling have been reported in the postmarketing environment.

-The use of calcium supplements has, rarely, given rise to mild gastro-intestinal disturbances, such as constipation, flatulence, nausea, gastric pain, diarrhoea.
+The use of calcium supplements has, rarely, given rise to mild gastro-intestinal disturbances, such as constipation, flatulence, nausea, gastric pain or diarrhoea.
 Following administration of vitamin D supplements occasional skin rash has been reported.
-Hypercalciuria, and in rare cases hypercalcaemia have been seen with long term treatment at high dosages.
+Hypercalciuria, and in rare cases hypercalcaemia, have been seen with long term treatment at high dosages.

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme.

 The most serious consequence of acute or chronic overdose is hypercalcaemia due to vitamin D toxicity.
 Symptoms may include nausea, vomiting, polyuria, anorexia, weakness, apathy, thirst and constipation.
 Chronic overdoses can lead to vascular and organ calcification as a result of hypercalcaemia.
 Treatment should consist of stopping all intake of calcium and vitamin D and rehydration.